Tasniim5/green-it/README.md

 But Greenit is more than just a forum – it's a vibrant community where connections are made, ideas are exchanged, and positive change is fostered.
 Engage with fellow members, collaborate on eco-friendly projects, and together, let's work towards a more sustainable future.

 Ready to join the conversation and contribute to a greener world?
 Create an account, log in, and start engaging with the Greenit community today!
 Together, we can make a difference. 🌱💬

+(Please note that this project was not finished in time for the deadline, this is a main repository to a secondary one including some Django code for this project that can be viewed here at (https://github.com/Tasniim5/forum))

 ## Responsive Mockup
 ![mockups](greenit.png)